SohailShaikAzhar/Lets-do-DSA/README.md

 ### 📚 Let's Do DSA – NeetCode Python Solutions

 A personal repository to practice and master Data Structures & Algorithms by solving **NeetCode** problems one by one using **Python**.
-Includes clean code, optimized solutions, and categorized problem sets (Easy/Medium/Hard) with occasional explanations and patterns followed.
+Includes clean code, optimized solutions, and categorized problem sets (Brute Force Method/ Efficient Method) with occasional explanations and patterns followed.

 ---